rokubun/jason-docs/docs/manual.md

 ### GNSS converter files

+Within the Jason service, there is the GNSS Converter service specially devoted to Argonaut/Medea owners that wish to transform acquired data in binary format into standard formats for GNSS observables, IMU observables and detected events if any (Time/CAM events

 #### Argonaut IMU file

 Rokubun's Argonaut/Medea receivers store GNSS data as well as IMU data from its